ghudgins/home-lab/doc/2-install-cluster.md

  kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml
 ```

-One time we had to delete the interface when the pods wouldn't start
+One time we had to delete the interface when the pods wouldn't start. didn't happen the latest time through this doc
 ```
 sudo ip link delete flannel.1
 ```

 ### Join as masters or workers
-(copy the output from above step)
+(copy the output from above step for the relevant actor)
 ```
 You can now join any number of the control-plane node running the following command on each as root: